What Is Gong Fu Cha?

 1 — Prepare your Gong Fu Cha space.

 Many tea enthusiasts choose to dedicate a special tea space in their homes.
-However, you can simply devote a space to it per occasion.
+However, Gong Fu Cha does not require a dedicated tea room.
+You can simply devote a space to it on occasion.
 It can be your dining table, your coffee table, or an area in your garden.
 Anywhere you feel relaxed and comfortable.
-Once you have chosen the space, make sure to clear it of unnecessary items and distractions.
-Wipe the dust and make sure it's ready for your mindful tea ceremony.

-Take the time to prepare everything you will need for the ceremony — your Gongfu tea set with the tea table, all the tools, and utensils.
-Prepare the tea itself.
+Take the time to prepare everything you will need for the ceremony — your Gongfu tea set with the tea tray (If you don't have a tea tray, a small bowl can work for the rinse water), all the tools and utensils.
+Prepare the tea itself (as a rule of thumb, brew 1g of tea per every 20ml of water).
 And don't forget your tea pet!

 2 — Wash your hands.

 Washing your hands before handling teas and teaware is always a good practice.
-Not just for hygiene purposes but also for taking care of and honoring our teas.
+Not only for hygiene purposes, but also to ensure that your hands don't smell of anything that may interfere with the aroma of the tea.

 Preparing The Tea and Teaware